carlfranklin/NorthwindBlazor/README.md

 using System;
 using System.Collections.Generic;
 using System.Data;
-using System.Linq;
 using Microsoft.Data.Sqlite;
+using NorthwindBlazor.Models;
-using NorthwindBlazor2.Models;
+using Microsoft.Extensions.Configuration;

-namespace NorthwindBlazor2.Data;
+namespace NorthwindBlazor.Data;

 public class DataManager
 {